ThePrintingPilot/Bambu-Light-Mod/README.md

 ## What Is It?

-Bambu Light Mod is firmware for the **ESP32-C3** that connects to your Bambu Lab printer over your local network.
-It watches the chamber light state and mirrors it to a GPIO pin in real time — when the light turns on, the GPIO goes HIGH, when it turns off, it goes LOW.
+Bambu Light Mod is a smart lighting addon for Bambu Lab 3D printers.
+It adds a secondary LED light strip to your printer enclosure that automatically syncs with the printer's built-in chamber light — when the chamber light turns on, your addon lights turn on too, and when it turns off, they follow.

-The custom PCB will turn additional LED lights connected to it on and off, following the chamber light status of the printer.
+The system runs entirely on your local network with no cloud connection required.
+A small ESP32-C3 module sits inside your enclosure and connects directly to your printer's local MQTT broker — the same local API Bambu Lab exposes for developer use.
+It listens for chamber light state changes in real time and drives a custom PCB that controls the additional LED lights.

-No Bambu Cloud.
-No internet required.
-Fully local.
+There is no polling, no delays, and no dependency on Bambu Cloud or any external service.
+Everything happens on your local network between the ESP32 and the printer, making it fast, reliable, and private.

 ---